-Local Heroes meet, victims recovering after Sam's club stabbing
+Local heroes meet, victims recovering after Sam's club stabbing

 "I told him to let go, rolled the suspect over, searched him and detained him to keep him from running," said Ramirez.

-"I want to tell him I really thankful for him for saving my family's life and i'm very grateful," said Bawi.
+"I want to tell him I'm really thankful for him for saving my family's life and I'm very grateful," said Bawi.